 Students are limited to no more than 40 hours of work per week during the summer, as well as during official university breaks.

 For those Colgate students who will be working on campus during the summer, limited on-campus housing may also be available.
 For more information, please consult the Summer Housing section of the Office of Residential Life web page, which is updated each spring to provide accurate information for the coming summer.

-Supervisors wishing to hire continuing Colgate students for the summer will need to submit their hiring requests on an Employee Change of Status (ECOS) form.
-Instructions appear at the top of the form.
-As soon as possible after a student has agreed to work -- and at least a week before the start date -- the supervisor should submit an ECOS form, via e-mail attachment, to firstname.lastname@example.org.
-E-mails may contain multiple attachments; and supervisors hiring multiple students should attempt, whenever possible, to submit ECOSs in batches.
-However, especially if the start date is looming, we do not advise delaying submission of an entire batch while waiting to finalize just one or two ECOS forms, as submission delays can result in delays in a student's beginning work.
+Supervisors wishing to hire continuing Colgate students for the summer will need to submit their hiring requests on the Casual Wage Employment Request form.
+As soon as possible after a student has agreed to work -- and at least a week before the start date -- the supervisor should submit the request to avoid delays in a student's ability to begin working.